eternagame/.github/CONTRIBUTING.md

 ## Pull Request Workflow

 1. Find something to work on!
 If you already have something in mind, awesome.
-Otherwise, Take a look at the GitHub issues in a repository that interests you, especially issues with the "good first issue" label if you're just getting started.
+Otherwise, take a look at the GitHub issues in a repository that interests you, especially issues with the "good first issue" label if you're just getting started.
 If it seems useful, you may want to start out by discussing design decisions in a relevant GitHub issue.